cesarsolorzano/restfulapi-movie/README.txt

 -------------------------
 A simple API of a 'movies' app.
 Developed with Webapp2, Google App Engine and Twitter Bootstrap.

-It's was just for learning.
+It was only for learning.
 This should not be used in real production.
-Some topics like security were not focused.
+Some topics like security, have not focused.